Welcome to the Routledge Anthropology Textbook Catalog.

 The ultimate theoretical and even ethnographic goals of anthropology depend on a mature conception of mental and embodied processes and a fully realized theory of knowledge and enculturation of experience.
 Anthropology has been in dialogue with allied disciplines, including psychology, philosophy,…

 This book provides a thorough and engaging study of Plains Indian life.
 It covers both historical and contemporary aspects and contains wide and balanced treatment of the many different tribal groups, including Canadian and southern populations.
 Daniel J. Gelo draws on years of ethnographic…

-Now in its fifth edition, A Concise Introduction to Linguistics provides students with a detailed introduction to the core concepts of linguistics.
-The textbook includes a focus on linguistic anthropology, unpacking the main contributions of linguistics to the study of human communication and…
+Now in its fifth edition, A Concise Introduction to Linguistics provides students with a detailed introduction to the core concepts of language as it relates to culture.
+The textbook includes a focus on linguistic anthropology, unpacking the main contributions of linguistics to the study of human…

 This book presents an overview of important currents of thought in social and cultural anthropology, from the 19th century to the present.
 It introduces readers to the origins, context and continuing relevance of a fascinating and exciting kaleidoscope of ideas that have transformed the humanities…